apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             Evaluate the function using the given input arguments.

             This method is required and must be implemented.

-            It is called on every input row, and can produce zero or more output rows.
+            The arguments provided to the UDTF call are mapped to the values in the `*args` list sequentially.
+Each provided scalar expression maps to exactly one value in this `*args` list.
+Each provided TABLE argument of N columns maps to exactly N values in this `*args` list, in the order of the columns as they appear in the table.

+            This method is called on every input row, and can produce zero or more output rows.
 Each element in the tuple will correspond to one column specified in the return type of the UDTF.

             Parameters
             ----------